Can I make the RB2B prospect firehose useful in a weekend?

 • Free-tool or free-tier seekers → put into an educational track; do not push them to sales/demo prematurely.

 • Disambiguate big logos: If a huge company (e.g. Cisco) hits your site, don’t assume the whole company is interested.
 Require a clue about which team or product line they represent before routing.
-If uncertain, hold off in a research queue rather than spamming the wrong division.
+If uncertain, hold off in a research queue or use ad retargeting rather than spamming the wrong people.

 • Leading indicators – Number of Evaluate-stage accounts identified per week, trial activation rate, time-to-first-value (how quickly a new trial user reaches a key milestone).

-• Lagging indicators – Opportunity creation rate by Fit×Intent segment, win rate, average deal size (ASP), sales cycle length.
+• Lagging indicators – Opportunity creation rate by Intent segment, win rate, average deal size (ASP), sales cycle length.

-• Quality indicators – SDR no-show rate (are we setting meetings with the wrong people?), reply/response rates by persona or stage, content engagement/completion rates (for nurtures).
+• Quality indicators – SDR no-show rate pivoted against every relevant data point (are we setting meetings with the wrong people?), reply/response rates by persona or stage, content engagement/completion rates (for nurtures).

 • Process indicators – % of anonymous sessions successfully deanonymized and stitched to accounts, average docs pages per visit (depth), any 404 or error pages hit, time spent on “getting started” content, etc.